sampsyo/cs6120/content/blog/2022-05-18-learned-federated-query-optimization.md

 optimizer that is assisted by our learned cost model, but there is still work to be done in order to create a robust federated query planner.
 Our future steps include the following:
 - Include more complex features to the vectorized query representation in order to improve the cost model accuracy
-- Develop a more sophisticated query planner
+- Develop a more sophisticated, dynamic programming based query planner that uses the learned cost model in order to provide better query execution plans
+- Develop and evaluate self-learned planner using Reinforcement Learning.